 It’s the best type of journal out there, in my opinion.
 Lined journals are versatile and easy to use and understand.
 You can use a lined journal in place of any of the other journals on this list.
 However, if you need extra inspiration and want some flare or prompts to go along with your journal, the types of journals on this list can help you!

 You can get a gorgeous, leatherbound lined journal at Soothi.
 They also have some of the other journal styles available as well!

 A blank page journal is better than a lined journal if you want to add sketches and drawings to your journal.
 Some of us use our journals for doodling, and it’s far more fun if you don’t have lines blocking your way!

 A bullet journal is a journal with pages filled with little dots, or bullets, in a grid.
-These bullets are made to help you design your perfect journal.
+These bullets help you design your perfect journal.
 You can draw lines using the grid, but you can also use it to create a planner, to-do lists, and even doodle without lines getting in the way.

 All-in-one notebooks are a cross between a journal and a planner.
 These have schedules, calendars, task lists, and extra room for you to write out your daily thoughts.
 I only like these types of journals for planning and scheduling.
 I prefer not to brain dump right onto my schedule!
 However, everyone is different, and if you want one spot for all your needs, an all-in-one planner is worth checking out.

 My favorite all-in-one is the all-in-one Planner from Ivory Planner.
 It is much more of a planner than a journal, so keep that in mind before purchasing!